zacharywelch/rails-inbox/README.md

 # 📧 Rails Hotwire Email Inbox

-A modern email inbox built with Rails 8 and Hotwire, demonstrating how to achieve React-like functionality with server-side rendering and 60% less code.

-> **Based on:** [React Email Inbox Tutorial](https://github.com/zacharywelch/inbox) - This Rails implementation demonstrates the same functionality using server-side approaches vs client-side React patterns.
+A learning project exploring Rails 8 and Hotwire by building an email inbox interface.
+This implementation follows the same design and functionality as a [React tutorial](https://github.com/zacharywelch/inbox) to compare server-side vs client-side approaches.

 ## ✨ Features